officialputuid/UploadGen/README-en.md

    - **1**: Upload to PixelDrain (API key required)
    - **2**: Upload to GoFile (no API key required)
    - **3**: Upload to Bashupload
+   - **4**: Upload to Devuploads (API key required)

 3. **Provide Necessary Information**

    - For PixelDrain: Enter your API key when prompted.
    - For GoFile: No API key is needed.
+   - For Bashupload: No API key is needed.
+   - For Devuploads: Enter your API key when prompted.

 4. **Specify the File Path**